Summer Fun shows funded by the Town Council are currently running at the King Edward Centre on Fridays at 11am.

 NEW BUS SERVICE

-Chatteris Town Council is delighted to announce that working with FACT (the Fenland Association of Community Transport) a new shuttle bus service to Ely will operate on Saturdays from 9th June 2018.
+Chatteris Town Council is delighted to announce that working with FACT (the Fenland Association of Community Transport) a new shuttle bus service to Ely is operating on Saturdays.

 The service is being funded by money originally given to FACT by Tesco’s to run a shuttle bus to their Chatteris store.